 Potting a Garden Strawberry

 Strawberries left to their own devices will populate the earth around them.
 Sometimes, when a long stalk touches the ground, it sprouts roots and develops a new plant.
-In this way, what often appears as multiple plants is actually a network of physically linked ones.
+Eventually, what appears as multiple plants is actually a network of strawberries that are physically linked as one.

-Pick the strawberry you wish to pot and using the sharp scissors, cut all the stalks linking it to others.
-In no way will this harm the plant.
+Pick the strawberry plant that you wish to pot and using sharp scissors, cut all the stalks linking it to the others.
+Snipping these stalks will not harm the plant.

-Once free of the network, the strawberry is ready to be dug out.
-Take the small shovel and place the tip a few centimeters away from the stem.
+Once free of the network, the strawberry is ready for removal.
+Take the small shovel and place the tip a few centimetres away from the stem.
 Too close and you risk harming the roots.
-The earlier soak should allow the shovel to penetrate deeply without much effort.
-Drive it down at an angle towards the plant.
+The earlier soak should allow the shovel to penetrate deeply into the sand without too much effort.
+Drive the tip down at an angle towards the plant.
 At one point, it should lift the plant when the shovel is pushed flat towards the surface.
 Continue to work like this until the strawberry can be removed.

 From One Patch to Another

 If you wish to move your strawberries from one part of the garden to the other, then dislodge them in the same way as described above.

 Simply dig a hole at the new location and add a little potting soil if you wish.
 Plant the strawberry, firm the ground around it, and water.
 Make sure that you don't move plants on a windy or hot day.

 You're moving house and don't want to leave your outdoors strawberries behind.
 Maybe you sold or gifted a few, and you know the new owner wants them in their own garden.
 Either way, sometimes strawberries need to be transported, and new pots are a waste if the plants are destined for a vegetable garden.